cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-plugins.md

 ## Managed Plugins

-`package_name` specifies the name of the managed plugin to be installed. `package_version`, `supported_platfrom`, `distribution`, `distribution_version` and `distribution_release` may be used to explicity specify the managed plugin to install.
+`package_name` specifies the name of the managed plugin to be installed. `package_version`, `supported_platfrom`, `distribution`, `distribution_version` and `distribution_release` may be used to explicitly specify the managed plugin to install.
 Otherwise, an implicit resolution mechanism is employed that will fetch the latest macthing managed plugin, if one exists.

-TBD - When managed plugins documentation is done, link to it from here and vice versa.
+Learn more about using the Cloudify plugin API [here]({{< relref "plugins/using-plugins.md" >}})

 ## Executor